Automations

 For Trigger-type automations:

-- Click on the automation card
+- Click the Run Now button on the automation card

 - View results in Automation Reports